Mekuseo/Form-Validator/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 [Global Summit Capstone Project] <a name="about-project"></a>
+# 📖 [FORM VALIDATOR WIDGET] <a name="about-project"></a>

 > Describe your project in 1 or 2 sentences.

-**[Form-Validator]** is a simple form validation project that checks if the user has entered a valid email address and a password that is at least 8 characters long and correct input length.
+**[Form-Validator-widget]** is a simple form validation project that checks if the user has entered a valid email address and a password that is at least 8 characters long and correct input length.

 ## 🛠 Built With Html, CSS, JavaScript, Github<a name="built-with"></a>